jaygala24/pytorch-visual-dialog/README.md

 Code repository for the final year project focusing on improving visual dialog by reducing modality biases.

-> Paper titled "Improving Image-based Dialog by Reducing Modality Biases" accompanying this project has been accepted at the [ICACDS 2021](https://icacds.com/)
+> Paper titled "Improving Image-based Dialog by Reducing Modality Biases" accompanying this project has been published in the Springer CCIS series ([View](https://link.springer.com/chapter/10.1007/978-3-030-88244-0_4))

 **Goal:** To develop an AI agent capable of having a conversation with users about images.